ibm-cloud-docs/text-to-speech-data/speech-backup.md

     where

-    -   `{minio_backup_directory}` is the name of the local directory in which you want to store the Minio client configuration.
+    -   `{minio_backup_directory}` is the name of the local directory in which you want to store the MinIO client configuration.
-    -   `{alias}` is an alias that refers to the target Minio host; for example, `icp-minio`.
+    -   `{alias}` is an alias that refers to the target MinIO host; for example, `icp-minio`.
     -   `{release_name}` is the name of the installed release that you are backing up.
-    -   `{minio_access_key}` is the access key to connect to Minio.
+    -   `{minio_access_key}` is the access key to connect to MinIO.
-    -   `{minio_secret_key}` is the secret key to connect to Minio.
+    -   `{minio_secret_key}` is the secret key to connect to MinIO.

 1. Check the output of the previous command to ensure that the host is added successfully.
-Run the following command to verify that the Minio client is correctly configured by listing the Minio buckets.
+Run the following command to verify that the MinIO client is correctly configured by listing the MinIO buckets.

     ```bash
     mc --insecure -C {minio_backup_directory} ls {alias}